Hunting Regulations & Requirements

 Migratory Game Birds

-Seasons, limits, and regulations for dove, crow, rail, gallinule, coot, woodcock, snipe, and waterfowl (ducks and geese) will be announced following the release of guidelines by the U.S. Fish and Wildlife Service.
-Any person 16 years of age and older must have both a federal waterfowl stamp and a state waterfowl stamp (or proof of electronic purchase of the state stamp) in order to hunt migratory waterfowl (ducks and geese).
+Any person 16 years of age and older must have both a federal waterfowl stamp (or temporary proof of electronic purchase) and a state waterfowl stamp (or proof of electronic purchase) in order to hunt migratory waterfowl (ducks and geese).
+If a physical stamp is in possession, it must be signed by the hunter across the face of the stamp.
 Exempt landowners and hunters over the age of 65 also must have these stamps when hunting waterfowl.
 Dove, rail, gallinule, coot, woodcock, crows, and snipe are not classified as waterfowl and may be hunted without such stamps.

 All licensed hunters hunting migratory game birds (dove, rail, gallinule, coot, woodcock, snipe, crows, and waterfowl (ducks and geese) must be H.I.P.
 (Harvest Information Program) certified.
 H.I.P. certified means taking the Migratory Bird Survey at time of license purchase or separately.